Canadian Pacific Hotels: Early hotels

-Hotels were established mainly at locations that connected with other passenger rail or ferry routes, but some rural locations, especially in the Canadian Rockies/Selkirk Mountains, became tourist destinations in their own right.
-After the success of the original Banff Springs Hotel, described as a "Tudor chalet in wood", CPR lobbied the government to create Banff National Park, the first in Canada.
-Indisputably, national parks protected CPH's commercial interests in such localities.
-The opportunity to participate in mountaineering excursions, led by professional Swiss guides, featured in CPH's promotion of the respective accommodation.
+Hotels were established mainly at locations which connected with other passenger rail or ferry routes, but some rural locations became tourist destinations in their own right, especially in the Canadian Rockies and Selkirk Mountains.
+The original Banff Springs Hotel was described as a "Tudor chalet in wood", and its success prompted CPR to lobby the government to create Banff National Park, the first in Canada.
+National parks protected CPH's commercial interests in such localities.
+The opportunity to participate in mountaineering excursions led by professional Swiss guides featured in CPH's promotion of the accommodation.
 Scenic images, often including a hotel, illustrated the CPH publicity brochures.

 Urban and township land sales financed the construction of the early hotels.
-In the late-19th to early-20th century, CPH commonly adopted a châteauesque architectural style for building, or enlarging, significant hotels.
+In the late 19th and early 20th centuries, CPH commonly adopted a châteauesque architectural style for building or enlarging significant hotels.
 The earliest example was Château Frontenac.
-Notable features included steeply pitched copper roofs, blue-green from oxidation, ornate gables, dormer windows, and an irregular placement of towers and turrets.
+Notable features included steeply pitched copper roofs, blue-green from oxidation, ornate gables, dormer windows, and irregularly placed towers and turrets.

 The visual appeal of this design prompted other railway companies to imitate it.
-CPR, or its later competitors, Canadian Northern Railway and Grand Trunk Pacific Railway that became Canadian National Railway (CN), built grandiose railway hotels in every major Canadian city.
-However, CPR quickly reverted to a simpler style of a flat roof and limited ornamental features when designing most city hotels.
+CPR and its later competitors Canadian Northern Railway and Grand Trunk Pacific Railway (which became part of Canadian National Railway (CN)) built Canada's grand railway hotels in every major Canadian city.
+However, CPR quickly reverted to a simpler style with a flat roof and limited ornamental features when designing most city hotels.

-With growing automobile traffic, and tourists seeking cheaper accommodation, CPH retained only the more profitable urban and destination hotels.
-The resort hotels opened in summer only.
-Year round opening began in 1969 for Banff Springs Hotel, and in 1974 for Chateau Lake Louise.
+With growing automobile traffic and tourists seeking cheaper accommodation, CPH retained only the more profitable urban and destination hotels.
+The resort hotels opened only in summer.
+Year-round opening began in 1969 for Banff Springs Hotel, and in 1974 for Chateau Lake Louise.

 CPR restructured the division as a subsidiary in 1963.